Krispy Kreme unveils spooky sweet treats just in time for Halloween - NewsBreak

 ( NewsNation Now ) — Krispy Kreme has unveiled some spooky sweet treats – just in time for Halloween.

-The doughnut shop unveiled the temporary new moniker, Krispy Skreme , and new doughnuts in honor of the scariest holiday of the year.‘It’s the Great Pumpkin, Charlie Brown’ to return to broadcast TV after last year’s absence
+The doughnut shop unveiled the temporary new moniker, Krispy Skreme , and new doughnuts in honor of the scariest holiday of the year.It’s back!
+Pumpkin Spice Lattes and more return to Starbucks

 The doughnuts are: